Maccbrainy/Maccbrainy/README.md

 <h2> Hey there!
 I'm Michael C. C. Iketaku.</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Willing to learn new web technologies.
-- 🎓 &nbsp; Currently working on some of my projects based on Web Applications.
-- 💼 &nbsp; I'm also currently looking for opportunities, to learn and contribute in any and every possible way.
+- 💼 &nbsp; I'm currently looking for opportunities, to learn and contribute in any and every possible way.

 <h3> 🛠 &nbsp;Tech Stack</h3>